Jewish views on marriage: Attitudes

 There are also differences between streams on what constitutes an intermarriage, arising from their differing criteria for being Jewish in the first place.
-Orthodox Jews do not accept as Jewish a person whose mother is not Jewish, nor a convert whose conversion was conducted under the authority of a more liberal stream.
+Orthodox Jews only consider a child to be Jewish if the mother is of Jewish ancestry or has undergone a proper conversion as conducted by proper rabbinical authorities.

+Among the general Jewish population in Israel, interfaith marriages are extremely rare; only about two percent were in an interfaith marriage.
+In addition, about 97 percent of Jews in the same Pew Research Center study, conducted in 2014-2015, did not approve of their child marrying a Muslim while 89 percent expressed similar views when asked about a hypothetical marriage to a Christian.

+Interracial Marriage

+Jewish prohibitions on marriage typically concern interfaith marriages.
+There is no historical prohibition of interracial marriage, nor is there explicit permission of such.
+However, debates around Numbers 12:1 suggest that Zipporah, the wife of Moses, is described as a "Cushite woman" to highlight a potentially much darker skin tone.
+Under modern social constructs, this would constitute Moses's marriage as an interracial one.
+However, there is no concrete proof that the Cushite woman referred to in Numbers is the same Zipporah from Exodus.

 Marriage in Israel

 In Israel, the only institutionalized form of Jewish marriage is the religious one, i.e., a marriage conducted under the auspices of the rabbinate.
 Specifically, marriage of Israeli Jews must be conducted according to Jewish Law (halakha), as viewed by Orthodox Judaism.
 One consequence is that Jews in Israel who cannot marry according to Jewish law (e.g., a kohen and a divorcée, or a Jew and one who is not halachically Jewish), cannot marry each other.
 This has led for calls, mostly from the secular segment of the Israeli public, for the institution of civil marriage.

 Some secular-Jewish Israelis travel abroad to have civil marriages, either because they do not wish an Orthodox wedding or because their union cannot be sanctioned by halakha.
 These marriages are legally recognized by the State, but are not recognized by the State Rabbinate.

 Marriages performed in Israel must be carried out by religious authorities of an official religion (Judaism, Islam, Christianity, or Druze), unless both parties are without religion.